Wild-Eyed Dream

 Wild-Eyed Dream is the debut studio album by American country music artist Ricky Van Shelton.
 The first singles released from the album from 1986 to 1988 were "Wild-Eyed Dream" and "Crime of Passion", which charted at #24 and #7, respectively.
 The last three singles, "Somebody Lied", "Life Turned Her That Way", and "Don't We All Have The Right" all reached #1.
 The album was certified platinum by the RIAA on July 24, 1989.

-"Working Man's Blues" is a cover of the Merle Haggard song, while "Crazy Over You" was also released by the duo Foster & Lloyd as their debut single.
+Half of the songs on the album were originally recorded by other artists.
+"Working Man's Blues" is a cover of the Merle Haggard song.
 "Life Turned Her That Way" was previously a #11 single in 1967 for Mel Tillis, and "I Don't Care" a #1 single for Buck Owens in 1964.
 Conway Twitty also recorded "Somebody Lied" for his 1985 album Don't Call Him a Cowboy.
 "Don't We All Have the Right" was originally recorded by Roger Miller on his 1970 album Trip in the Country.

+"Crazy Over You" was recorded by the duo Foster & Lloyd and released in September of 1987 as their debut single.